kartikdangi/Application/README.md

 # Application
-Trying to Make a Prototype for an Application
+Trying to Make a Prototype for an Application -- Just some Trash :(